My life until today can be divided into two major chapters: before and after 1999—the year I immigrated to the United States.

 Shortly after immigrating to the United States, I earned a BFA in Studio Arts from the University of Virginia.
 The following years were filled with a deep exploration of creative opportunities; I spent time painting and drawing in the United Kingdom and exploring the United States on multiple cross-country road trips.
 I lived and worked in New York, New Jersey, California, Arizona and Virginia doing design, photography and illustration.

 I currently reside in Wiesbaden, Germany, creating art for books and literary publications.
 My illustrations have appeared in various media outlets including The New Yorker and Brooklyn's DUCTs Magazine.
-I also work as a graphic and web designer for an array of clients across the United States and Europe.
+I also illustrate and design educational and promotional materials for an array of clients across the United States and Europe.

 I have recently joined forces with the novelist and journalist Adrian Barnes in bringing to life the heavily illustrated surrealist and nonsensical novel Satan à la Mode.